 Israel trains and mentors campaigners and civil servants to develop winning messages that build support for progressive causes.
 Before retraining in strategic communications he led the advocacy teams at Liberties and the Open Society European Policy Institute promoting democracy, the rule of law and fundamental rights in the EU, and was a legal researcher and speech writer at the EU Agency for Fundamental Rights.
 He has a PhD in international law and began his career as a lecturer.
 He has published two books, numerous policy papers, peer-reviewed articles and opinion pieces in EU-focused media outlets.

-Jonathan works on the Liberties communications team and heads the video advocacy program.
-Before joining Liberties in 2017, he worked in Budapest with the European Liberties Platform, the Mexican chapter of Transparency International, and did video production work in the United States.
+Jonathan works on the Liberties advocacy team, having previously worked on the communications team and leading the video advocacy program.
+Before joining Liberties in 2017, he worked in Budapest with the European Liberties Platform, interned with the Mexican chapter of Transparency International, and did video production work in the United States.
 He holds a Master of Public Policy from Central European University and a BA in political science from Trinity College.

 Balázs is a lawyer and human rights activist from Budapest,